-The purpose of this PIN is to clarify the definition of the "Practice Consortium" priority setting for Regional Extension Centers (RECs) participating in the Health Information Technology Extension Program: Regional Centers Cooperative Agreement Program.
-The Office of the National Coordinator for Health Information Technology (ONC) believes that the Practice Consortium priority setting category as currently described remains unnecessarily ambiguous, does not adequately reflect the collaborative arrangements of primary care providers and small group practices in local communities, and consequently needs further clarification.
+The purpose of this PIN is to clarify the definition of the "other underserved setting" priority setting for Regional Extension Centers (RECs) participating in the Health Information Technology Extension Program: Regional Centers Cooperative Agreement Program.
+The Office of the National Coordinator for Health Information Technology (ONC) believes that the "other underserved setting" priority setting category as currently described remains unnecessarily ambiguous and, consequently, needs further clarification.